Identifiers

 When not to use auto-generated keys?

-If you are using hash codes, remember that when the record is changed, the value of the code will change as well.
+If you are using hash codes, remember that when the record is changed, the value of the identifier will change as well.
 It means that you should avoid using auto-generated keys when you edit a data set.

 For example, let’s say you have some rules to capitalize firstName and lastName.
 Let’s assume we have 2 records.